Need to borrow around $1,000? Find out if you should get a personal loan or short-term loan.

 |Costs||Fixed finance charges based on your loan amount and state of residence, usually comes out to a few hundred dollars||Interest rates range from 4% for excellent credit to as high as 35.99% for poor credit|

-What’s the difference between personal and payday loans?
+What’s the difference between personal and short-term loans?

-There are several key differences between personal loans and short-term cash loans including:
+There are several key differences between personal loans and short-term cash loans (also known as payday loans) including:

 - Loan amount.
 You can usually borrow anywhere from $50 up to $1,000 for a payday loan — some offer loans as high as $5,000.
 Personal loans come with much higher maximum loan amounts that can be as high as $100,000.